Marriott data breach impacts 500 million Starwood hotel guests

-Marriott discovered a data breach that could have affected up to 500 million guests, the company said Friday.
+The hotel group revealed that hackers compromised the guest reservation database of its Starwood division, whose brands include Sheraton, W Hotels, Westin, Le Meridien, Four Points by Sheraton, Aloft and St. Regis, up to Sept.
+10.

-The hotel group revealed that hackers compromised the guest reservation database of its Starwood division.
+Its Marriott-branded hotels use a separate reservation system on a different network, the BBC reported.

 Firefox warning: It'll let you know if the website you're visiting suffered a data breach.